aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/terror/mi-sheberakh-for-hate-crimes-and-bigotry-isaac-gantwerk-mayer.html.md

 and over every one of the provinces in Your world.
-And so, we await with eagerness the coming of the day when You will fulfill the vision of Your prophet and servant, as it is written [Isaiah 44:8]: “Do not be afraid, and do not be shaken!
+And so, we await with eagerness the coming of the day when You will fulfill the vision of Your prophet and servant, as it is written: “Do not be afraid, and do not be shaken!
 Have I not from of old been heard to you?
 I told, and you were my witnesses, so is there any god but me?
-There is no other Rock I know of!”
+There is no other Rock I know of!” <span class="citation">(Isaiah 44:8)</span>
 May it be in this year, speedily, and close in time, and let us say <em>amen</em>!
 </div></td>